Real Results from Real Users

 • UBS: production-minded scanning so regressions get caught before they ship

-• Agent Mail: identities + messaging + file reservations to prevent agents clobbering each other
+• Agent Mail: identities, messaging, and file reservations that prevent agents from clobbering each other

 4) The Transformation